MDC High School Produces Exceptional Students

 She is just one of more than 500 outstanding students who attend the School for Advanced Studies (SAS) at Miami Dade College, a dual-enrollment high school and combined effort between Miami Dade College and Miami-Dade County Public Schools.

 This nationally acclaimed school sends 100 percent of its students on to four-year institutions.
 More than half of them leave with an associate degree already in hand, and 97 percent graduate from SAS with honors.

 “Here, graduating with honors is the norm, not the exception,” said SAS Principal Dr. Omar Monteagudo.
 “The new buzz word in Florida in education is ‘college readiness,’ and we are pleased to say 100 percent of our students are prepared for college when they graduate.”

-SAS students, who can study at four of MDC’s eight campuses, earned more than $12.5 million in scholarships in 2011, a nearly 20 percent increase over the $10.4 million awarded the year before.
+SAS students, who can study at four of MDC’s seven campuses, earned more than $12.5 million in scholarships in 2011, a nearly 20 percent increase over the $10.4 million awarded the year before.
 For academically talented students like Bobokalonova, SAS offers the opportunity for educational acceleration and enrichment.

 “When I heard about SAS, there was no choice – I had to come here,” she said.
 “We spend the same amount of time in the classroom as other high school students, but we graduate with so much more.”

 Students in 11th and 12th grades take a rigorous but stimulating mix of Advanced Placement (AP)

 and MDC classes.
 The school has a higher percentage of AP Scholars than any other in the district, and SAT test scores well above district, state and national averages.